AdobeDocs/campaign.en/help/v8/dev/api/get-started-apis.md

 >[!AVAILABILITY]
 >
->This capability is only available on-demand, for all Campaign FDA environments.
+>This capability is only available on demand, for all Campaign FDA environments.
 It is **not** available for Campaign FFDA deployments.
 To gain access, contact your Adobe representative.

 >[!CAUTION]
 >